Real Fear Or...Imagined?

 The fear comes in waves

 At every stage, my increasing fear took center stage.
 As it turned out, the scans suggested that the cancer might be contained.
 My fear subsided for a short time until learning that no one would know for sure until surgery.
 Only then could he and the pathologist determine what they were dealing with.
 Again, and again fear took over.
 What if this?
 What if that?
 Would I survive?
 Was I dying?
 My mind continued to race.
 Every negative thought and outcome I could imagine took center stage.

 Fear is a common experience for all animals.
 A herd of horses might stampede at the smell of smoke or upon sensing an approaching cougar.
 Even a family pet will drawback or run at the sight of another dog or cat.
 Why was my fear so intense and so overwhelming?
 Over time I began to realize that animals only know how to respond to present danger.
 They do not anticipate possible future dangers.
 Only humans have that ability.
 I was the one making it worse by creating imagined fears of future events that were yet to unfold.
 I was creating a personal world based on my imagination.

 Reality of aggressive cancer

 Yes...I was dealing with an aggressive disease.
-That said it was something that could be treated and potentially cured.
+That said it was something that could be treated.
 The real cause of my distress was letting my emotional side run wild.
 It was time to stop -- and decide how to treat the cancer.
 Over the past 6 years, I have spoken with hundreds of men and their partners who, like me are facing the uncertainty of prostate cancer.

 Today the various treatments for this disease, especially when caught early, allow men to continue to enjoy full and long lives.
 I hope this article will offer some comfort as you continue your own personal journey.